nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

 !!! tip ""
     - Checkpoint is a save manager, it can dump and restore saves from/to your system.
 For more information, see [Save Management](../../extras/save_management.md)

     - FTPD is a ftp tool for connecting your Switch's sd card wirelessly to your pc.
-Tools like Filezilla can connect to your switch on `(ip of switch):5000`
+Tools like WinSCP can connect to your switch on `(ip of switch):5000`

     - NX-Shell is a file explorer for the Switch.
 You can move files, listen to mp3's, view images etc.